Baby Shark: Origins and early history

-Johnny Only version

-Johnny Only, a children's entertainer based in Upstate New York, was a DJ at a kids camp and the counselors would regularly perform the song with their campers.
-He saw how engaged and animated the campers were when "Baby Shark" was performed, so when he became a full-time children's entertainer, he released his own version.
-This version was released in 2011, five years before the Pinkfong version of "Baby Shark" became a global phenomenon.
+Jonathan Wright, a children's entertainer from Endwell, New York, known as Johnny Only, was a DJ at a kids' summer camp in the 1990s where the counselors regularly performed the song with the campers.
+He saw how engaged and animated the campers were when "Baby Shark" was performed.
+When he became a full-time children's entertainer, he released a version of the song aimed at toddlers by removing any violent imagery, instead focusing on the family.
+The version was released in 2011, five years before the Pinkfong version of "Baby Shark" became a global phenomenon.

 Pinkfong version

 "Baby Shark" was greatly popularized by a version of the song produced by Pinkfong, an education brand owned by South Korean entertainment company SmartStudy.
-The original music video for "Baby Shark" (Korean: 아기 상어; RR: Agi sangeo) without the child actors was uploaded on November 26, 2015.
-All videos related to Pinkfong's song had garnered around 5 billion views by January 2020.
-The most popular of these videos, "Baby Shark Dance", was uploaded on June 17, 2016, and went viral starting in 2017.
-On November 2, 2020, over four years after it was uploaded, it became the most-viewed YouTube video of all time after surpassing Luis Fonsi's "Despacito" with 7.04 billion views.
-On December 21, 2020, it became the first YouTube video to surpass 7.5 billion views, the approximate population of the world.
-It is the first most-viewed video to mention its status as such in the title.
+The original music video for "Baby Shark" (Korean: 아기 상어; RR: Agi sangeo) without child actors was uploaded on November 25, 2015.
+All videos related to Pinkfong's song had gained about 5 billion views by January 2020.
+The most popular version of Pinkfong's videos, "Baby Shark Dance", was uploaded on June 17, 2016.
+This version was sung by then-10-year-old Korean-American singer Hope Segoine, and the music video featured two child actors, Park Geon Roung of South Korea and Elaine Kim Johnston of New Zealand.
+On November 2, 2020, more than four years after it was first uploaded, this version amassed 7.04 billion views to become the most-viewed YouTube video of all time, surpassing Luis Fonsi's "Despacito".

-This version of the song was performed by then-10-year-old Korean-American singer Hope Segoine.
-The music video featured two child actors, one of whom is child actress Elaine Johnston, a 9-year-old New Zealander of Korean-Scottish descent.

 The song starts with bars from Antonín Dvořák's Symphony No. 9, which sounds similar to music from the film Jaws.
-"Baby Shark" features a family of sharks which hunt a school of fish which escape to safety.
+"Baby Shark" features a family of sharks that hunt a school of fish which escape to safety.
 It became a viral video in Indonesia in 2017, and throughout the year it spread to many other Asian countries, particularly those in Southeast Asia.
-The related mobile app was among the top 10 most downloaded in the family apps category in South Korea, Bangladesh, Singapore, Hong Kong and Indonesia in 2017.
+The related mobile app surpassed 150 million downloads and was top ranked in 112 countries in 2017.